MarkFuller1/SuperCoolProject/README.md

-James Truitt
-CSI 3471 01

 # SuperCoolProject

-Guys im having second thoughts, this might not be as cool as I thought.
+Guys I'm having second thoughts, this might not be as cool as I thought.

 Mark Fuller